Jones3D-The-Infernal-Engine/Unreleased-level-Shambala-Waterworks/README.md

 Two areas of this level have been cut and kept in other levels:

-- Div Room 2 (The flour mill): now in Tian Shan River.
+- The Div Room 2 (The flour mill): now in Tian Shan River.
 (You can see a walled-up entrance that is no longer useful)
 - The Ice Boss Arena: now in Shambala Santuary.
 (Originally, the Shambala Santuary level ended after giving the flower to the old lady).

 ![alt text](https://raw.githubusercontent.com/Jones3D-The-Infernal-Engine/Unreleased-level-Shambala-Waterworks/main/04_shw.jpg?raw=true)